Low-Fidelity Prototype Video

 Now that you have had a chance to work with your teammates and develop your project idea, create a team mission statement that describes your goal for the project.

 Consider the three tasks you developed in the last assignment.
 These benchmark tasks should include 1 easy task, 1 moderate task, and 1 hard task and they should give good coverage of your interface.
 In this assignment you will design a prototype to handle these three tasks and create a video demonstrating the intended interaction for those three tasks.
-(Talk to us if you believe you have a compelling reason to change your tasks).

 We suggest you start by sketching on paper.
 You will then create UI mockups in myBalsamiq, a rapid prototyping tool.